bluebird75/winpdb/README.rst

 To run Winpdb Reborn:

-- CPython 2.6 or 2.7 and wxPython 3
+- CPython 3.5 or above and wxPython 4

-- or CPython 3.4 or above and wxPython 4
+This version is for Python 3 only.
+A stable version of Winpdb for Python 2 is available on PyPi: https://pypi.org/project/winpdb-reborn/1.5.0/ and in the branch *winpdb-reborn-python2* .
+You will need Python 2.7 and WxPython 3 to run it.

 Note that running Winpdb with PyPy is possible, by launching rpdb2.py with ``pypy`` and using the Winpdb GUI to connect to it.